BlvckKryptonite/muma-the-developer/replit.md

 ## Overview

 This is a modern, responsive portfolio website for Muma Kalobwe, a full-stack developer specializing in FinTech, AI, and data-driven solutions.
 The application is built using React with TypeScript, styled with Tailwind CSS, and features a clean, professional design with dark/light mode support.
 The portfolio showcases 15 comprehensive projects with enhanced animations, 3D hover effects, and custom project icons in black gradient containers with subtle shadows for premium visual appeal.
+The site is fully optimized for mobile devices with seamless responsive design and professional presentation.

+## Recent Changes (January 2025)

+- **Mobile Responsiveness Optimization**: Complete mobile-first redesign with responsive typography, proper touch targets, and optimized layouts across all sections
+- **Featured Projects Header**: Fixed alignment issues on mobile with responsive text scaling and icon sizing
+- **ProjectCard Component**: Enhanced with mobile-responsive padding, text sizes, and button scaling
+- **Contact Section**: Streamlined with single "Get In Touch" button and enhanced mailto functionality
+- **Cross-device Compatibility**: Ensured consistent user experience from mobile to desktop
+- **User Satisfaction**: Achieved exceptional user feedback on final design and functionality

 ## User Preferences